The 5 French Mother Sauces Explained

 Store for later: This sauce freezes exceptionally well—pour into ice cube trays or small containers so you can easily grab a portion for your next steak dinner.

-💡Learn how to make Espagnole and turn it into sauce Chasseur.
+💡Learn how to make Espagnole and Chasseur Sauce

 A lusciously rich sauce made by emulsifying egg yolks with warm butter and an acid like lemon juice or vinegar.